1977 U.S. license plate

 bordered by Tennessee, North Carolina, South Carolina, Florida, and Alabama

-Georgia used this base plate from 1976 to 1982 with appropriate validation stickers.
+Georgia used this standard red-on-white base plate from 1976 to 1982 with appropriate validation stickers.
 Despite the seemingly generic numbering format, the first serial letter was actually a weight class code.
 "C" was one of the letters used for the lightest weight class, which was for cars weighing only 1,000 to 3,000 pounds.
 The motorist's county is identified with a sticker applied at the lower edge of the plate.

 Florida